|Classes|| ||Office Hours|

 Tests: There will be four hour tests, plus a comprehensive final exam.

-Grades: The 4 tests and the homework will count for 80% of the grade and the final exam 20% of the grade.
+Grades: The 4 tests and the homework will each count for 16% of the grade and the final exam 20% of the grade.
 Neither tests nor the homework will be dropped.
 On the homework, I will not count all of the available points, so anyone who works faithfully at it will get a good homework grade.
 Grades will be computed on a scale no more stringent than the standard university scale of 90-100% A, 87 - 89% A-, 83 - 86 B+, 80-82% B, 77 - 79% B-, etc. Some consideration will be given to steady improvement throughout the term; of course consideration will also be given to a steady decline throughout the term.

 Calculator: You should have a graphing calculator for this course.
 The Math Dept recommends the TI-84, But you are not required to have this particular model.
 For example, any TI graphing calculator (the TI - 81 or 82) or Sharp or Casio is fine.
 You will always be allowed to use a calculator on tests, but you may only use a calculator that does not have symbolic algebraic routines, so no TI-89's, Ti-92's or the like.